dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters consist of two triangles that occupy a larger sphere, the size of the sphere is set as a constant and if changed, the points for each trianlge will also update.
+Each letter currently consists of 6 parameters.

+The trangles also use a fill with a slight opacty giving it a layered look.

-The three parameters per letter:
+The 6 parameters per letter:
-  * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `pointone` : x and y value of pointOne
-  * `offsety` : y offset of the second circle relative to the first one
+  * `pointTwo` : x and y value of pointTwo etc..